dometdemont/DO288-apps/nodejs-helloworld/README.md

 ### Catalog
 The catalog is an internal object listing all known types, their cross dependencies, and default values for all attributes.
 Some kind of types deployable through OpenShift templates must have a 'template' attribute in the catalog.
-The default catalog can be exported using the GUI, or imported in order to expand, restrict or change the default catalog.
+The default catalog can be exported and imported in order to expand, restrict or change the default catalog.
 This materializes as a json payload.
 ### Session
 A session is a snapshot of a specific deployment, ie a list of resources.
-It can be saved from the GUI as an HTML or json file.
+It can be saved as an HTML or json file.
 An HTML session can be used as a starting point for a deployment; typically, a set of backing services can be saved as a session and used later to resolve dependencies required by network functions deployment.
 ## Deployment <a name="Deployment"></a>
 The headless automated deployer is a nodejs application deployed as per the [package.json](package.json) specification from [hpe5g.js](hpe5g.js) file.